Do you know about these healthy baking swaps?

 🧁Milk:

+It's easier than you think to replace dairy milk with plant-based milks in your favorite recipes.
 If you're lactose intolerant or simply want to avoid dairy: then almond, coconut, soy, and oat milk all make good substitutes for cow’s milk.

 While you can substitute 1:1, keep in mind that due to higher water content, baked goods made with non-dairy milks tend to bake faster.